Romulo-Peres/Aligner/README.md

 	<li>An application that runs on modern terminals.</li>
 	<li>A program that fully operates on standard output.</li>
 	<li>Single-threaded software.</li>
-	<li>A program that displays UTF-8 messages on the terminal.</li>
+	<li>A program that displays UTF-8 messages in the terminal.</li>
 </ul>

 ## What Aligner is not ❌
 <ul>
 	<li>A program that displays images on the terminal.</li>
-	<li>A program that shows the exact same color palette on different terminals.</li>
+	<li>A program that displays the exact same color palette across different terminals.</li>
 </ul>